GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I think the best way to make JavaScript better would be to make it smaller.
-If we could just get it down to what it does really well and remove the features that add little or no value, it’s actually a better language.
+> ### The best programmers are not marginally better than merely good ones.
+They are an order-of-magnitude better, measured by whatever standard: conceptual creativity, speed, ingenuity of design, or problem-solving ability.
 >
-> ~ *Douglas Crockford*
+> ~ *Randall E. Stross*

 ---
 ## 🏎 Quick Facts